Buying or selling? Know who holds the power before you negotiate.

 Straight answers about this coast

-From the June 2026 Buyer Leverage Score reading (published July 2, 2026) and each community’s 24-month seasonal pattern.
+From the July 2026 Buyer Leverage Score reading (published August 3, 2026) and each community’s 24-month seasonal pattern.
 Refreshed monthly.

 What is the Gulf Coast Buyer Leverage Score?

 A 0-to-100 reading of who holds the negotiating power — buyers or sellers — computed monthly for 14 Sarasota and Manatee County communities from live Stellar MLS data.
 0 means sellers run the table, 100 means buyers do, and 50 is dead even.
-The methodology (v1.0) is published in the open and locked for 12 months so readings stay comparable.
+The methodology (v1.1) is published in the open and locked for 12 months so readings stay comparable.

 Is Florida’s Gulf Coast a buyer’s market right now?